 Who’s Your True Friend, Fish or Banana?

-This is not a ghost or love story, but an awkward cultural misunderstanding situation.
-The spoiler is actually a word that sounds similar in two languages, but differs significantly in meaning.
-Ironically, we call such a word ‘false friend‘ in linguistics.
-A friend?
-You probably know the cliche of a British bloke talking about ‘football‘ to an American dude… Yep, that’s the friend.
+This isn’t a ghost or love story either, but an awkward moment with cultural misunderstanding.
+The spoiler?
+Blame the fish word that sounds similar in two languages, but differs significantly in meaning.
+Ironically, such a word is named ‘false friend’ in linguistics.
+Friend?
+Hmm… Have you heard about the cliche of a British bloke talking about ‘football’ to an American dude… Yeah, that’s the friend.
+Got it?

 When Parker Pen entered Mexican market, it advertised that the pen ‘won’t leak in your pocket and embarrass you’.
-But it was mistranslated to ‘no te embarazará chorreándose en tu bolsillo’, which means ‘won’t leak in your pocket and impregnate you‘.
-Well, is impregnating someone embarrassing?
-It depends… But we have to blame embarazada ([embaɾaˈθaða]), a Spanish false friend of embarrassed ([ɛmˈbarəst]), on embarrassing the translator…
+The phrase was mistranslated as ‘no te embarazará chorreándose en tu bolsillo’, which means ‘won’t leak in your pocket and impregnate you’ in Spanish.
+Well, is impregnating someone so embarrassing?
+It’s wonder of life… I don’t believe it’s a true story.
+But the claimed translator should be embarrassed to mix up Spanish embarazada ([embaɾaˈθaða]), with its English friend embarrassed ([ɛmˈbarəst]).

-You won’t be surprised there are false friends who look similar as well.
+False friends could be identical twins too.
+They just look exactly the same.
 In Japanese Kanji, 手紙 (tegami) means a letter, which is written by hands (手) on paper (紙).
-Its Chinese false friend 手紙 (shou3 zhi3), unfortunately stands for toilet paper, which is paper (紙) used by hands (手) to clean… Well, hope this won’t trigger another Sino-Japanese war.
+Its Chinese friend 手紙 (shou3 zhi3), unfortunately stands for toilet paper, which is paper (紙) used by hands (手) to clean… Shit, hope this won’t lead to another Sino-Japanese war.

-Sometimes, the false friend may drive you crazy.
-One day somewhere, you feel hungry and like to order chips.
-In London you get French fries, while in New York you receive potato crisps… George Bernard Shaw famously said, “England and America are two countries separated by a common language”.
-I believe this applies to other common languages too.
-As I know, if you ask for 土豆 (tu3 dou4) in Taipei, peanuts will be handed as they’re small beans (豆) grown in soil (土); but in Shanghai, you should expect large beans (豆) grown in soil (土) — potatoes… Yay, almighty friend potatoes can be turned into chips to confuse Britons or Yankees.
+Sometimes, the false friend drives you crazy in everyday life.
+If you’re buying chips in London, you get French fries, although you just want same potato crisps in New York… As George Bernard Shaw famously said, “England and America are two countries separated by a common language”.
+Even the same language may have different meanings contextually.
+For Mandarin, if you ask for 土豆 (ㄊㄨˇ ㄉㄡˋ) in Taipei, peanuts will be given as they’re small beans (豆) grown in soil (土); 土豆 (tu3 dou4) in Shanghai?
+You should expect large beans (豆) grown in soil (土) — potatoes… Yay, potato is such a good friend no matter you’re Chinese, Briton or American.

-Let’s get back to Manila, where saba is actually a cooking banana in Tagalog.
-Steamed saba banana is a popular dish among Filipinos.
-Coincidentally, 鯖の塩焼き (Saba Shioyaki or Grilled Mackerel), is a well-known seafood entrée in Japanese cuisine.
-So a Katakana false friend サバ ([sa-ba]), the Atlantic mackerel, jumped into poor Audrey’s mind that night.
+Back to Manila, where saba in Tagalog language is actually a common cooking banana.
+Steamed banana is popular among Filipinos.
+Coincidentally, our poor protagonist only heard about 鯖の塩焼き (Saba Shioyaki or Grilled Mackerel), a seafood entrée in Japanese cuisine.
+So she couldn’t possibly understand how did her mackerel become banana in that strange starry night.

 Fin (Hey I’m French, not a part of your fish…).